Our position on this blog and prior statements by our writers has been consistent since 1997: diversity doesn’t work.

 Even more, without cultural standards, people have no identity.
 Identity helps explain to ourselves and others who we are and what values system we apply.
 “I don’t pollute, because I’m from this place and I love it,” is a value conveyed only by culture, not government.

-Recently, new research came to light which shows the mechanism by which diversity dissolves community and replaces it with alienated, atomized individuals:
+Recently, new research came to light which shows the mechanism by which diversity dissolves community (full paper) and replaces it with alienated, atomized individuals:

 However, recent theoretical and empirical work has uncovered a community-diversity dialectic wherein the contextual conditions that foster respect for diversity often run in opposition to those that foster sense of community.
 More specifically, within neighborhoods, residential integration provides opportunities for intergroup contact that are necessary to promote respect for diversity but may prevent the formation of dense interpersonal networks that are necessary to promote sense of community.